-CEO of Friedman’s Home Improvement in Sonoma County reveals adventure of leading family business
+CEO of Friedman’s Home Improvement in Sonoma County reflects on business in its 75th year

 This June, Barry Friedman will mark eight years serving as CEO of Friedman’s Home Improvement, a family business that has grown from its flagship store in Santa Rosa to stores in Petaluma, Sonoma and Ukiah, as well as a distribution yard in Windsor.